MykMal/mykmal-personal_website/content/post/class-or-status.md

 +++
-title = "Class or Status: A Comparison of Agency in _The Ramayana_ and the Bible" date = 2018-04-21 authors = ["admin"] tags = ["Andrews University", "college essays", "literature", "religion"]
+title = "Class or Status: A Comparison of Agency in The Ramayana and the Bible" date = 2018-04-21 lastmod = 2018-04-21 authors = ["admin"] tags = ["Andrews University", "college essays", "literature", "religion"]
 +++